-This new feature present in the motherboard allows you to personalize and add style to your system with customizable boot logos.
+This feature allows you to convert your favorite photo into a 256-color boot logo for a more colorful and vivid image on your screen.
 See pages 5-9 and 5-10 for details.

 1.3.4 ASUS Intelligent Overclocking features